 The shop is owned and managed by the Stavanger Concert Hall.

 With a guided tour ticket you can get a 10% discount in the shop on the same day.

 Tours last about 50 minutes.
 Consideration will be shown to rehearsals, concerts or other activities taking place in the halls.
 The tours normally take place on Saturdays, but are also arranged on other days during holiday times.
-A ticket costs 90 NOK and can be bought online at www.stavanger-konserthus.no There will be a maximum of 20 people on each tour.
+A ticket costs 90 NOK and can be bought online or at the Box Office in Stavanger Concert Hall.
+There will be a maximum of 20 people on each tour.

-For more information and booking contact Head of Marketing and Communication Grete Straume by telephone: (+47) 926 95 104 or email: firstname.lastname@example.org
+For more information and booking, please contact Head of Marketing and Communications, Grete Straume by telephone: (+47) 926 95 104 or email: firstname.lastname@example.org

-Remember to visit our gift shop while you are here.
-If you have bought a ticket for a guided tour you will be given a 10% discount on all products in the shop on the same day.
+Last, but not least, remember to visit our gift shop while you are here!
+With a guided tour ticket you get a 10% discount on all products in the shop on the same day.